FAIMS/FAIMS2-Documentation/docs/Unit+Testing+for+Modules.md

 Many of the functions defined by the autogen under the \"DOCUMENT OBJECT MODEL\" section of `ui_logic.bsh` are useful.

-Advantages of This Unit Testing Methodology {#UnitTestingforModules-AdvantagesofThisUnitTestingMethodology}
+Advantages of This Unit Testing Methodology
 ===========================================

 Testing as described herein confers all the usual befits of unit